 We understand that studying without family support can be a difficult and stressful experience.
 Young people who have a permanent lack of contact with their family may have additional considerations when applying and studying in higher education.
 These should not, however, be seen as barriers to entering or progressing at university.

 At the University of Warwick we are committed to supporting all students.
 We have a range of different ways to support you, should you need it whilst studying with us.

 We know not all students will want to use our services and you are under no obligation to do so but we believe it is still useful to know exactly what is available and to keep you updated, in case you decide you need additional help or support at a later date.

 How do we define estranged students?

 The Office for Students states that students who are ‘estranged’ have no communicative relationship with either of their living biological parents and often their wider family networks as well.
-Local authorities have no statutory responsibility to look after the welfare of these young people, or provide accommodation in the holiday periods (as they do for care leavers who have been in care for at least thirteen weeks spanning their sixteenth birthday).
+Local authorities have no statutory responsibility to look after the welfare of these young people.

 Student Finance England and NHS Student Bursaries must assess estranged students for financial support on their own household income and not that of their biological parent(s).
 To be eligible, students normally have to provide evidence from an independent trusted person (e.g. teacher or social worker) that:

 - they have had no written or verbal contact from their parents for 12 months before the start of their course (exceptions to this timescale can be made in extreme circumstances)